The Atomic Units of Knowledge Repository Structure

-At this point, some of the code isn't even compilable, much less testable.
+At this point, some of the code isn’t even compilable, much less testable.
 But it provides a foundation to start building on.
-For a list of open issues and action items necessary to complete this design, see KRNL--todo.html.
+A list of open issues and action items necessary to complete the design are stored in the KRNL ToDo List.
+(I’m happy to say that at one point, Lee Iverson had taken up the mantle, and had found ways to improve on the original design.)

 The basic structure consists of nodes and lists.
 There are many kinds of nodes, and many kinds of lists, but all the elements in the systems are extensions of these two basic types.